yurilewd/BRC-MovementPlus/README.md

 - Rail hard corners give less speed per, but peak at a higher speed
 - boost scales with your total speed

+ <p style="text-align: center;">For more in-depth explanations of the new and adjusted features visit THIS-LINK to learn more.</p>